Need to know

 Manufacturers and retailers respond

-Playpens should be safe, and that's why we test to find out whether or not these products can be used safely by Australian families.
+Playpens should be safe in the first place.
+And that's why we test them – to find out whether or not these products can be used safely by Australian families.

 Sadly, as our test results show, many can't.